NCCA/TextureCompressor/README.md

 Minimal error checking is done so it may not always work.

-[DXTViewer](https://github.com/NCCA/TextureCompressor/tree/master/DXTViewer) is a simple tool to load in the compressed files and view them
+[DXTViewer](https://github.com/NCCA/TextureCompressor/tree/master/DXTViewer) is a simple tool to load in the compressed files and view them.
+You can specify the name of the file on the command line or use the file open dialog presented at startup.
+Use o to reload a file.

 ##Todo
 - Write a file format to compress multiple textures into one packed file